jbstechguy/PrestoDeckforMA/README.md

 ## What's Changed in This Fork?

 - Replaced Spotify Web API integration with Music Assistant
-- Added Home Assistant MQTT integration
+- Updated branding and UI colors to match Music Assistant and Home Assistant
-- Added MQTT Discovery support
-- Added Home Assistant entities for display, LEDs, and brightness
+- Updated the existing display modes
+  - Mode 1: Album artwork with track title and artist information displayed at the bottom of the screen, eliminating the unused space that previously appeared beneath the text
+  - Mode 2: Playback controls with track title and artist information repositioned above the controls for improved visibility (as originally designed)
+  - Mode 3: Album artwork only
+  - Mode 1 is now the default startup view instead of Mode 3
 - Added scrolling text for long track titles
-- Added improved Unicode character support
+- Added improved Unicode character support for accented non-English characters (á, é, í, ó, ú, ñ, ü)
+- Added automatic sleep mode after 5 minutes of inactivity
+- Added automatic wake when music playback starts
+- Added manual display power controls
+  - In Mode 2, tap the X button to turn the display off
+  - When the display is off, tap anywhere on the screen to wake it
+- Added Home Assistant MQTT Discovery
+- Added Home Assistant Integration for display, LEDs, and brightness control
 - Added automatic MQTT reconnection and recovery
-- Updated branding and UI colors to match Music Assistant and Home Assistant

 ## Prerequisites